Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Introduction

-Reduced order models (ROMs) play a crucial role in capturing the dominant dynamics of high-dimensional systems, thereby facilitating efficient computational analyses such as uncertainty propagation, optimization, and control.
-However, accurately estimating the dimension of these models, a key determinant of their accuracy, remains a challenge.
-Conventionally, the dimension of a ROM formulated using proper orthogonal decomposition (POD) is determined by selecting a subspace that captures a substantial percentage of the total data variance \cite{sirovich_turbulence_1987,berkooz_proper_1993}.
-In previous work \cite{Bhattacharyya_2020,Bhattacharyya_2022}, we identified the limitations of such variance-based dimension estimation when applied to structural systems subjected to impulsive loading.
-As an enhancement to conventional POD, we proposed a physics-based criterion, where the model subspace is chosen to ensure a balance between the energy input and dissipated from the associated reduced subspace.
+Projection-based reduced order modeling \cite{benner_survey_2015} is a prominent model reduction approach in which the solution to high-dimensional systems is approximated through a least-squares optimal projection of the governing equations onto a low-dimensional linear subspace that captures the essential dynamics of the system \cite{sirovich_turbulence_1987}.
+Proper orthogonal decomposition (POD) \cite{berkooz_proper_1993, feeny_proper_2002, chelidze_smooth_2006, shlizerman2012proper, sirovich_chaotic_1989, sirovich_turbulence_1987, azeez_proper_2001, Han2003, kerschen_method_2005, Khalil2007, kostova-vassilevska_model_2018, jin_adaptive_2017}, also known as the Karhunen-Loève decomposition \cite{bellizzi_karhunenloeve_2009, bellizzi_smooth_2009, breuer_use_1991, everson1995karhunen, newman_model_1996, newman_model_1996-1, wolter_reduced-order_2002}, is widely regarded as the standard method for identifying such subspaces.
+However, accurately estimating the dimension of these reduced models, a critical factor influencing their accuracy, remains a significant challenge.
+Conventionally, the dimension of a POD-based ROM is determined by selecting a subspace that captures a specified percentage of the variance in the data obtained from the high-dimensional system \cite{sirovich_turbulence_1987, berkooz_proper_1993}.
+In prior work \cite{Bhattacharyya_2020,Bhattacharyya_2022}, we highlighted the limitations of this variance-based dimension estimation by studying a linear structural system subjected to impulsive loading.
+To address these limitations, we proposed a physics-informed criterion as an enhancement to the conventional POD framework, wherein the model dimension is selected based on balancing the energy input and dissipated within the reduced subspace, rather than relying solely on data variance.